I Got The Trendy Version Of This '70s Supermodel Haircut

-For Melody, an actress and star of this week's episode of Hair Me Out, boredom with her "flat" hair spurred her to seek out a big change, head to the hair salon, and request a personalized version of the wolf cut.
-Both shaggy and voluminous, the aesthetic involves lots of layers, plus curtain bangs — the end result being a style equal parts '70s supermodel and Instagram trendy.
+For Melody, an actress and star of this week's episode of Hair Me Out, boredom with her "flat" hair spurred her to seek out a big change, head to the hair salon, and request a personalised version of the wolf cut.
+Both shaggy and voluminous, the aesthetic involves lots of layers, plus a curtain fringe — the end result being a style equal parts '70s supermodel and Instagram trendy.

 Advertisement